elvizcacho/tuixWebPage/README.md

 You can see the result here: http://tuix.co/

 ### Page features:
-  - multilingual (English and Spanish).
+  - Multilingual (English and Spanish).
   - Animations with createJS.
   - Responsive design (Bootstrap 3.0).
   - Mandril as transactional email service